arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-fx/integrations/kotlinxcoroutines/README.md

   }

 fun main() {
-  // or any other scope.
-This IO would stop as soon as the scope is cancelled GlobalScope.launch {
+  // This IO would stop as soon as the scope is cancelled scope.launch {
     greet().suspendCancellable()
   }
 }